-7.10.7 Format of the Examination The first part of the oral examination shall consist of 25 to 30 minute oral presentation by the candidate to include a summary of the salient points of the research.
-This is followed by the questioning and examination of the candidate by the examining committee.
+7.10.7 Format of the Examination The first part of the oral examination shall consist of 25- to 30-minute oral presentation by the candidate to include a summary of the salient points of the research, which is followed by the questioning and examination of the candidate by the examining committee.
 The question period is normally a maximum of two hours in duration.
-The initial questioner will be the external examiner followed, if required, thereafter by the members of the supervisory committee.
-There will be two rounds of questions in total by all members of the examining committee followed by a final opportunity for the external examiner to ask any outstanding questions.
+The initial questioner will be the external examiner, followed, if required, by the members of the supervisory committee.
+There will be two round of questions in total by all members of the examining committee followed by a final opportunity from the external examiner to ask any outstanding questions.